rust-lang/google-summer-of-code/proposal-guide.md

 ## Project information and timeline

 This is the most important part of your project proposal.
 You should include an abstract that explains your project in one or two paragraphs, and then a very detailed description that explains what exactly do you want to achieve in the proposed project.
+The proposal should also clearly state the designated mentor(s) for your project (you should get in touch with them before submitting the proposal).

-In addition to describing what do you intend to work on during the project, you should also specify the size of the project, according to the GSoC [documentation](https://google.github.io/gsocguides/student/time-management-for-students):
+In addition to describing what do you intend to work on in the project, you should also specify the size of the project, according to the GSoC [documentation](https://google.github.io/gsocguides/student/time-management-for-students):
 - Small: ~90 hours
 - Medium: ~175 hours
 - Large: ~350 hours